 Metropolitan Community College’s CNA course content follows the guidelines provided by the State of Nebraska.
-The program covers 18 units in 82 contact hours – students must attend a minimum of 77 hours in order to graduate.
+The program covers 9 units in 82 contact hours – students must attend a minimum of 77 hours in order to graduate.
 However, students must attend the full clinical training.
 The contact hours for the two components of the program are 59 hours for classroom and lab and 22.5 hours for clinical.
-Instructors issue a quiz at the end of each unit and a final exam at the conclusion.
+Instructors issue a quiz at the end of each unit and the State Registry written and skills exam at the conclusion.

 Address: 2909 Edward Babe Gomez Avenue, Omaha, NE 68107